-Through our research we’ve developed a pretty good understanding of how to walk that fine line, but in the past few years have watched as Millennials, for better or worse, have commandeered the spotlight and captured the attention of salespeople and marketers worldwide.
-With the young, shiny new Millennials on the scene it can be easy for these people to forget that the other generations have huge financial pull as well.
+Through our research, we’ve developed a pretty good understanding of how to walk that fine line.
+But in the past few years, we’ve watched as Millennials, for better or worse, have commandeered the spotlight and captured the attention of salespeople and marketers worldwide.
+With the young, shiny new Millennials on the scene, it can be easy for these people to forget that the other generations have huge financial pull as well.
 And in many cases, more so.

-With that in mind, I want to shed some light on some specific sales tactics for one of these other generations – Baby Boomers.
-So how exactly do you market to the Boomer demographic?
+With that in mind, I want to shed some light on some specific sales tactics for one of these other generations—Baby Boomers.
+How exactly do you market to the Boomer demographic?
 Here are the answers to some of our most commonly asked questions:

 What is a Boomer trait that sales professionals should be aware of?

 When we train salespeople, either via our gamified eLearning platform or during in-person trainings, we focus on the events and conditions that shape a generation so that our trainees can fully understand the reasoning behind shared generational traits.
 During the Baby Boomers formative years, there was a significant surge of grassroots social change campaigns.
 From civil rights to anti-war movements, this was a group that stood up for what they believed in and saw change happen because of their actions.
 What does this mean for salespeople?
 Boomers are a generation that is used to challenging the status quo, so giving them the opportunity to question and explore the product or service is key.
 They’re not going to accept your offering at face-value and instead will want you to take the time to explain why what you’re selling is worthwhile and how it’s going to make their lives better or easier.

 How should sales professionals adjust and/or target their efforts to appeal most effectively to Boomer core values?